Delaware First-Time Home Buyer: 2023 Programs and Grants

 Check out the City of Dover’s information sheet concerning its down payment assistance program.
 With this, you may be able to borrow up to $20,000 as a forgivable silent loan.
 That means you don’t make monthly payments or pay interest.
 And the loan will be forgiven in full after 10 years.

-But you will have to repay the amount that you borrowed if, during those first 10 years, “the home is sold, transferred, or the property ceases to be the borrowers’ principal residence.”
+But you must repay the borrowed amount if, during those first 10 years, “the home is sold, transferred, or the property ceases to be the borrowers’ principal residence.”

 Newark first-time home buyers